eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.13 Wallet Unit enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data

 A Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party to a Data Protection Authority (DPA).
 To allow this, a Wallet Unit provides a dashboard allowing the User to lodge a complaint about a suspicious Relying Party presentation request to the DPA of the Member State that provided their Wallet Unit.
 For more information and requirements, see [Topic 50].
 The User can make such a report regardless of whether any attributes were actually presented to the Relying Party.
-Even if the Wallet Instance prevented the presentation of any attributes because relying party authentication failed, or if the User did not approve the presentation of any attributes, the User can still lodge a complaint about the request with the relevant Data Protection Authority.
+Even if the Wallet Instance prevented the presentation of any attributes because Relying Party authentication failed, or if the User did not approve the presentation of any attributes, the User can still lodge a complaint about the request with the relevant Data Protection Authority.

 The dashboard also enables the User to request a Relying Party to immediately erase personal data.
 For more information and requirements, see [Topic 48].